 8. Pearl Lady

 Hidden away on the second floor of the SoLaDo building in Harajuku, Pearl Lady sells bubble tea brimming with tapioca as well as delicious crepes.
 These Harajuku crepes are made using a special batter made of a flour blend that includes tapioca flour!
 Some fillings options include slices of cream-filled strawberry roll cake.
+(Editors note: the location in Harajuku has closed, but a few other branches are still open in other neighborhoods around Tokyo.)

 Rolled up with your favorite delicious crepe fillings inside, Harajuku crepes are the perfect snack to enjoy while checking out this neighborhood.
 Here, a tasty Japanese crepe will also only set you back around 500 yen, give or take, depending on how decadently you order.